4 Value Driven Reasons Your College or University EH&S Program Needs a Gap Assessment

 Discovering What’s Working

 One of the biggest advantages of the gap assessment process is confirmation of aspects of your EH&S program that are working well, as well as capturing a snapshot of how well your program compares to similar institutions.
 A third-party affirmation that current campus efforts are successful helps validate your program and the performance of EH&S staff.

 Providing an Outside Perspective

-An independent expert can also serve as a different voice to help resolve issues between departments on a campus.
-Let’s take roof safety as an example.
+An independent expert can serve as a different voice to help resolve issues between departments on a campus.
+Consider roof safety concerns as an example.
 It’s not uncommon for there to be disagreements between the EH&S director and the director of facilities as to the proper procedures for roof safety and, specifically, in identification of the hazards that are present and the steps to address them.
 A third-party expert can help both sides reach a conclusion that allows projects to be well managed, while also ensuring worker safety and regulatory compliance.

 Want to know more about how an EH&S gap assessment can benefit your program?
 Get in touch with us today!